GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 9/25/2019 | v0.6 | Updated required fields for DocumentLink, DocumentFile, ArchiveNotice, UnArchiveNotice, CancelNotice and DeleteNoticeOrDocumentPackage ComplexType definitions
 10/10/2019 | v0.7 | Updated the Set-Aside values with the latest codes
 10/28/2019 | v0.8| Documentation updates only.
 No change to Implementation <br> - Production WSDL link added <br> - Redundant Character Limit and Required columns removed from Specific Business Rules and Error Messages section <br> - Notice Types and Related Notices sections added for reference <br>- Consolidated and summarized list of deprecated methods <br>- Far13 added to Stauth Valid Values section <br>- Updated character limits<br>- Updated required column for submitAward, archiveNotice, submitPresol, submitCombined, submitMod, submitJA, submitSourcesSought, submitSpecialNotice, submitSaleofSurplus, submitITB, submitNotice, submitdocumentsandlinkstonotice <br>- Remove foja from getnoticedata response
-11/04/2019 | v0.9| Updated the character limits for contact and awardee fields for all the submit methods
+11/04/2019 | v0.9| Updated the character limits for contact and awardee fields for all the submit methods.
+Modified "donbr" as a not required field for Justification notice submission